Thermoplastic Polyolefin (TPO) Roofing

 A smooth surface is the best way to maintain high reflectivity values, so stick to TPO roof systems that offer the best protection against dirt and debris.

-The TPO Whitco uses has a smooth top surface designed to resist dirt, debris, mildew and bacteria build up.
+The TPO roofing material that Whitco uses has a smooth top surface designed to resist dirt, debris, mildew and bacteria build up.
 This gives you a cleaner, more solar-reflective membrane throughout the life cycle of your roof.
 It is backed with an industry leading reflectivity warranty, which ensures the roof membrane will maintain ENERGY STAR-rated reflectivity standards for a minimum of 10 years — assuming the roof is properly maintained.

 Diversity and Versatility

-Some manufactures offer TPO in limited thickness, width and color.
+Some manufactures offer TPO roofs in limited thickness, width and color.
 This condensed product offering restricts your ability to get the perfect TPO membrane for your roofing project.
 It’s important to have a wide range of diversity and versatility, because no two roofing projects are ever the same.

-The TPO membranes installed by Whitco are available in a wide range of thicknesses, widths, lengths, and colors.
+The TPO roof membranes installed by Whitco are available in a wide range of thicknesses, widths, lengths, and colors.
 This allows us to get a custom, tailored fit for your roofing project.

 A strong seam is a vital part of any TPO roofing system.
 Having a strong seam means better wind uplift performance and fewer leaks and callbacks.